open-component-model/ocm-spec/doc/introduction/README.md

-The identity scheme provided by the OCM acts as some kind of Lingua Franca, enabling a tool ecosystem to describe, store and exchange information even across environments without loosing its meaning in relation to the described software artefacts and groupings.
+The identity scheme provided by the OCM acts as some kind of Lingua Franca, enabling a tool ecosystem to describe, store and exchange information even across environments without loosing its meaning in relation to the described software artifacts and groupings.

 The core OCM does not make any assumptions about the